Colorado Road Safety (Stats, Facts, and Tips)

 Serious Injury Accidents

-After more than 2,800 crashes with suspected severe injury in 2021, Colorado has seen a slight improvement in the first half of 2022.
-Below is the number of severe injury crashes for each month.
+After more than 3,007 crashes with suspected severe injuries in 2021, Colorado saw a similar figure of 3,016 in 2022.
+However, the number of serious vehicle injuries in Colorado has risen since 2022 to 3,268 for 2023.
+Below is the number of severe injury crashes for each month in 2023:

 Fatal Crashes